U.S. Soccer Player Numbering System

 This was the scene at a U.S. Soccer Training Center in Virginia when Coach Aaron Brunner, leading the session, started talking soccer tactics and quizzing players on the numbering system that U.S. Soccer has adopted.
 Based on the response of the group, he had to backtrack a bit and layer in the player numbering system to his training and education for the night.

-Maybe you had a similar look on your face as these players during the previous World Cups when the TV commentators began bantering about soccer numbers – Michael Bradley playing as a 10 when he’s really more of a 6 or 8, or about Carly Lloyd being asked to play as a 7 when she is clearly the US’s best 10, or of the US Women’s lack of a 6 (enter Morgan Brian).
+Maybe you had a similar look on your face as these players during the previous World Cups when the TV commentators began bantering about soccer numbers – Michael Bradley playing as a 10 when he’s really more of a 6 or 8.
+As another example, Carly Lloyd being asked to play as a 7 when she is clearly the US’s best 10.
+Or, the US Women’s lack of a 6.
+Enter Morgan Brian.

 Simply put, the numbering system relates position on the field to numbers.
-In a 4-3-3, for instance (as portrayed in the post graphic), the right outside back is called a “2” and the defensive midfielder is referred to a “6” and, a soccer number most people have heard of, the playmaking attacker is called a “10”, versus the more target attacker which is a “9”.
+In a 4-3-3, pictured in this post, the right outside back is called a “2” and the defensive midfielder is referred to a “6”.
+A soccer number most people have heard of, called a "10", is the playmaking attacker compared to the more target attacker, which is a “9”.

-The history of soccer numbers in the game goes back to the 1920’s, so while the concept of a numbering system is certainly not something U.S. Soccer has created, it is a teaching and communication concept that is now being formally implemented in coaching and player education platforms.
+First, the history of soccer numbers in the game goes back to the 1920s.
+While the concept of a player numbering system is certainly not something U.S. Soccer created, it is a teaching and communication concept that is now being formally implemented in coaching and player education platforms.

-In 2012, U.S. Soccer created a technical group with the aim of formally addressing and establishing in a philosophy of soccer for the United States.
+In 2012, U.S. Soccer created a technical group to formally address and establish a philosophy of soccer for the United States.
 One of the many results of this technical group is the numbering system.
-While it’s similar to other countries such as England and Germany, it’s not the same.
+While similar to other countries such as England and Germany, it’s not the same.

-Why has U.S. Soccer transitioned to this soccer number system?
-According to Dave Chesler, Currently a performance analysis coach with the USWNT, “A standard numbering system for positions and their roles provides a concise and common method of communicating technical information about individual and team play.
+According to Dave Chesler, currently a performance analysis coach with the USWNT, “A standard numbering system for positions and their roles provides a concise and common method of communicating technical information about individual and team play.
 These same tags can be applied to any system and adapted to all levels of play.
 Effective coaches are clear, concise and accurate with their communication.”

-As the use of soccer numbers has begun to trickle into mainstream soccer discussions, not to mention discussions like the one that occurred the other night at the U.S. Soccer Training Center, it’s essential that our children understand the soccer numbers and their respective roles.
+As the use of soccer numbers has begun to trickle into mainstream soccer discussions, it’s essential that our children understand the soccer numbers and their respective roles.
 As parents, it’s important we have a general knowledge of the concept.

-As coaches, we have transitioned from discussing actual positions which are more related to a specific system, to discussing soccer numbers and therefore the characteristics a player brings to the table in relation to what is generally required of that number/role within our individual team’s system of play.
+As coaches, we have transitioned from discussing actual positions, which are more related to a specific system, to discussing soccer numbers.
+This is a good thing because we are discussing the characteristics a player brings to the table in relation to what is generally required of that number/role within our individual team’s system of play.

 Playing Characteristics of the Various Numbers

-When we start to think about the general playing characteristics associated with each number, we start to see how all of this makes sense from coaching tactical perspective, from a scouting and recruiting perspective and from a player education perspective.
+When we think about the general playing characteristics associated with each number, we see how all of this makes sense from coaching tactical perspective, scouting and recruiting perspective, and from a player education perspective.

 Coaches, with their new education, are now evaluating the tactical adjustments necessary for their system of play based on the qualities of their players.

-While recruiting for a college or national team, coaches and scouts can set out to identify and organize the maze of players more easily.
+While recruiting for a college or national team, coaches and scouts can identify and organize the maze of players more easily.